craggASAP/Axonal_Brake/README.md

 ------------------
 ## Acknowledgements
 This research was funded in part by Aligning Science Across Parkinson’s [ASAP-020370] through the Michael J. Fox Foundation for Parkinson’s Research (MJFF).

-Text from Yan-Feng

-**Key Features:**

-* **Models ChI Inhibition:**
-    * Defines time-varying inhibition levels in the DLS and NAcc.
-    * Incorporates a dynamic inhibition profile with initial strong inhibition and subsequent gradual decline.
-* **Simulates ChI and DA Firing Rates:**
-    * Defines baseline and phasic firing rates for ChI and DA neurons.
-    * Includes a simulated burst of ChI activity.
-* **Calculates Desensitization:**
-    * Models the desensitization of both DLS and NAcc to ChI inhibition over time.
-* **Determines Inhibition Efficiency:**
-    * Defines a function to map ChI firing rate to inhibition efficiency.
-* **Calculates ChI-Dependent Depression:**
-    * Calculates the level of depression in both DLS and NAcc based on ChI inhibition and desensitization.
-* **Calculates Effective Dopamine Firing:**
-    * Determines the effective dopamine firing rate in DLS and NAcc, accounting for inhibition and desensitization.

-**Usage:**

-1. Run the script in MATLAB.
-2. The script will generate:
-    * Time-varying inhibition levels in DLS and NAcc.
-    * Simulated ChI and DA firing rates.
-    * Calculated desensitization scores.
-    * Calculated ChI-dependent depression scores.
-    * Calculated effective dopamine firing rates in DLS and NAcc.
-3. The script includes commented-out plotting commands for visualization.
-    * Uncomment and modify these lines to plot the desired results.

-**Note:**

-* This is a simplified model and may not fully capture the complexities of the biological system.
-* The parameters and functions used in the script can be adjusted to explore different scenarios and investigate the impact of various factors on dopamine release.

-This script provides a framework for understanding the interplay between ChI inhibition, desensitization, and dopamine release.
-It can be further expanded and refined to incorporate additional biological details and explore more complex scenarios.